Wondering which shot to get, when, and why? Find answers to those questions and more.

 If possible, get your mammogram before COVID-19 vaccination — or talk to your health care team about how long to wait afterward.
 (Some experts advise waiting four to six weeks.)
 As part of the normal immune reaction that occurs after COVID-19 vaccination, you might have lymph node swelling in the underarm near where you received your shot.
 The swelling might cause a false reading on your mammogram.

-You should also consult with your health care team about the timing of your COVID-19 vaccination if you've recently been in the hospital or had surgery or another procedure requiring anesthesia — or if any of these are coming up.
+You should also consult with your health care team about the timing of your COVID-19 vaccination if you've recently been ill or have a major medical procedure scheduled soon.

 I have allergies.
 Should I get a COVID-19 vaccine?

-If you've had a severe or immediate allergic reaction to any ingredient — including polyethylene glycol or polysorbate — in a particular type of COVID-19 vaccine, you should not get that vaccine (or get it again).
-Ask your health care team if you should get a different type of vaccine.
+If you've had a severe or immediate allergic reaction to any of the COVID-19 vaccines’ ingredients (listed by vaccine type here(link opens in new window)) — including polyethylene glycol or polysorbate — you should not get that vaccine or not get it again.
+Ask your health care team whether you should get a different type of vaccine.

 Also consult with your health care team if you've had any immediate allergic reaction to another vaccine or injectable treatment for another disease.
 If you have allergies that aren't related to vaccines, including food, pet or latex allergies, the CDC recommends you get vaccinated for COVID-19.